Medically Reviewed By

 The only definitive way to diagnose pleural mesothelioma is through a tissue biopsy.
 However, some doctors may test pleural fluid for the presence of cancer cells before recommending a biopsy.
 This is called mesothelioma pleural effusion cytology, or mesothelioma pleural fluid analysis.

-Treatment of Mesothelioma Pleural Effusion
+Treatment of Pleural Effusion

 Thoracentesis for Pleural Effusion